ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 The most recent public release of Archipelago can be found on the GitHub Releases page:
 [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases).

-Run the exe file, and after accepting the license agreement you will be prompted on which components you would like to install.
+Run the exe file, and after accepting the license agreement you will be asked which components you would like to install.

 The generator allows you to generate multiworld games on your computer.
 The ROM setups are required if anyone in the game that you generate wants to play any of those games as they are needed to generate the relevant patch files.
 If you do not own the game, uncheck the relevant box.
-If you gain the game later, the installer can be run again to install and setup new components.
+If you gain the game later, the installer can be run again to install and set up new components.

 The server will allow you to host the multiworld on your machine.
 Hosting on your machine requires forwarding the port you are hosting on.
 The default port for Archipelago is `38281`.
 If you are unsure how to do this there are plenty of other guides on the internet that will be more suited to your hardware.

 The `Clients` are what are used to connect your game to the multiworld.
-If the game/games you plan to play are available here go ahead and install these as well.
-If the game you choose to play is supported by Archipelago but not listed in the installation check the setup guide for that game.
+If the game you plan to play is available here, go ahead and install its client as well.
+If the game you choose to play is supported by Archipelago but not listed in the installation, check the setup guide for that game.
 Installing a client for a ROM based game requires you to have a legally obtained ROM for that game as well.

 ## Generating a game